Skip to main content

 Set up eMail and Telegram alerts for your EOS account.

 Scenario: If your active private key got compromised (you got hacked or scammed), the first thing the scammer or hacker has to do is to unstake your tokens.
 You will get an account alert from EOS Authority when a hacker unstakes your tokens.
-Due to the four-day delay, users have time to change their keys.
+Due to the 21-day delay, users have time to change their keys.
 Use your Owner's private key and change your EOS account's active keypair.

 Read more about how you can protect your EOS account even better in the article "How to configure your EOS Account in Safemode."